-The Jordan H. and Joan R. Leibman Forum was established at IUPUI in 2004 to examine issues on the legal and business environment of the arts, and is a joint project of the IU Kelley School of Business Indianapolis, IU Robert H. McKinney School of Law and IU Herron School of Art and Design—all on the campus of IUPUI.
+The Jordan H. and Joan R. Leibman Forum was established at IUPUI in 2004 to examine issues on the legal and business environment of the arts, and is a joint project of IU's Kelley School of Business Indianapolis, Robert H. McKinney School of Law and Herron School of Art and Design—all on the campus of IUPUI.

 Indianapolis, IN 46202